T128CL216/capstone/README.md

 1. **Automated Pipeline**: A fully automated CI/CD pipeline that encompasses linting, building Docker containers, and deploying to AWS EKS.
 2. **Blue/Green Deployment**: Implementation of a blue/green deployment strategy for minimizing downtime during updates.
-3. **Infrastructure Automation**: Use of Ansible or CloudFormation to provision and manage the AWS EKS cluster.
+3. **Infrastructure Automation**: Use of CloudFormation to provision and manage the AWS EKS cluster.
 4. **Scalability and Resilience**: Leveraging the benefits of Kubernetes for scalable and resilient application deployments.

 ## Project Structure